Ostrinia scapulalis: Life history

-Sex ratio distorters
+Sex-ratio distorters

-Multiple studies have shown that there is a significant amount of sex ratio distortion that occurs in O. scapulalis.
-There are predicted to be two mechanisms of sex ratio distortion in this moth.
-One involves the bacteria Wolbachia (SRw+ trait) and another does not (SRw– trait).
+Multiple studies have shown that a significant amount of sex-ratio distortion occurs in O. scapulalis.
+Two mechanisms of sex-ratio distortion are believed to occur in this moth.
+One involves the bacterial genus Wolbachia (SRw+ trait) and another does not (SRw– trait).
 These traits may have been inherited from a common ancestor between O. furnicalis and O. scapulalis.
-The physiological reason as to why these traits induce a female biased sex ratio is unknown.
-It is suggested that the trait appearance is due to feminization, male killing at the larval stage, or meiotic drive.
+The physiological reason as to why these traits induce a female-biased sex ratio is unknown.
+The trait appearance is suggested to be due to feminization, male killing at the larval stage, or meiotic drive.

 Genetics

 Subspecies

 O. scapulalis is one of eight Ostrinia species that are found in Japan.
-There is an unusually low level of divergence between the adzuki bean borer and the other seven Ostrinia species.
+An unusually low level of divergence is seen between the adzuki bean borer and the other seven Ostrinia species.
 Specifically, O. orientalis and O. nubilalis have a low level of divergence from O. scapulalis.
 However, the adzuki bean borer is morphologically distinct from the other two.
-A recent study showed that there are major QTLs (quantitative trait loci) that are associated with the mating isolation between O. nubilalis and O. scapulalis.
+A recent study showed that major quantitative trait loci (QTLs) are associated with the mating isolation between O. nubilalis and O. scapulalis.
 Specifically, the QTLs associated with pheromone characteristics were present on distinct linkage groups.
-Additional studies are required to target other aspects of the moths' genetic architectures which may explain their reproductive isolation.
+Additional studies are required to target other aspects of the moths' genetic architectures, which may explain their reproductive isolation.

-Other genetic differences may serve as the basis for other behavioral differences between the moths, such as the fact that O. scapulalis, a mugwort-race moth, emerges from the pupa 10 days earlier than maize-race moths.
+Other genetic differences may serve as the basis for other behavioral differences between the moths, such as the fact that O. scapulalis, a mugwort-race moth, emerges from the pupal stage 10 days earlier than maize-race moths.